krsna-m/infra/README.md

 # Knative Infra

 Welcome to the home of the [Infra(Productivity) working group](https://github.com/knative/community/blob/main/working-groups/WORKING-GROUPS.md#productivity)!
-This repo contains the configurations for the Knative infrastructure and is the starting point to the many other repos we maintain, see the list below.
+This r contains the configurations for the Knative infrastructure and is the starting point to the many other repos we maintain, see the list below.
 You can find us on the [Knative slack #productivity](https://slack.knative.dev/messages/productivity) channel.

 ## Tools we use